-July 06, Thursday: Today we ride to the former Winter Olympic host city of Grenoble.
+Day 6: Today we ride to the former Winter Olympic host city of Grenoble.
 This is the biggest day for distance but not for meters climbed.
 We start with a 34k gentle downhill then climb up to the ski resort of Chamrousse, just outside of Grenoble.
-All of the day’s climbing starts here.
-From the top there is a beautiful descent into the bustle of Grenoble 1600m below.
+All of the day’s climbing is here.
+From the village at the top there is a beautiful twisty descent into the bustle of Grenoble 1600m below.
 Our hotel is right in the city center.

 87.5k and 1737m

-July 07, Friday: Grenoble to the middle of nowhere, the Vercors, a famous region for French resistance during the second World War.
+Day 7: Grenoble to the middle of nowhere, the Vercors, a famous region for French resistance during the second World War.
 And very famous for it's gorges.
-We pass by an empty village, that stands as the Germans left it on July 23, 1944; a burnt out ruin.
+We pass by an empty village, that still stands as the Germans left it on July 23, 1944; a burnt out ruin.

-Today we seem to leave most of the cars behind in Grenoble.
+Today we leave most of the cars behind in Grenoble.
 This is one of our favourite regions and you will soon see why.
 One night in La Chapelle en Vercors.

 68.8k and 1754m

-July 08, Saturday: Last day of this incredible trip.
-Today we ride the Combe Laval (which will absolutely blow you away!), the climb to Presles (ditto) and the unbelievable Gorge du Nans.
-Today’s ride ends in the little village of Vinay, close to the autoroute for our return trip to Geneva airport.
-You will have ridden on 2 of Frances coolest roads today - that’s a promise!
+Day 8: Last day of this incredible trip.
+Today we ride the Combe Laval (which will absolutely blow you away!), the climb to Presles (ditto) and the unbelievable Gorge du Nans (big ditto).
+Today’s ride ends at the train station in the little village of Vinay, close to the autoroute for our 2 hour return trip to Geneva airport.
+You will have ridden on 3 of Frances coolest roads today - that’s a TTT promise!